-While there is the occasional murder, it seems that most of the deaths that occur in the subway are due to sickness, accident, or suicide.
+While there is the occasional murder on the subway, it seems that most of the deaths that occur in the subway are due to sickness, accident, or suicide and less about subway safety.
 The Metropolitan Transit Authority does not keep these statistics, and undoubtedly many cases go unreported, so the stats are extremely difficult to ascertain.
 But recently amNewYork reporter Chuck Bennett wrote that, in a review of news stories and police reports filed in 2006, he found that 23 people had died in the subway during the year.
-"Natural causes" or illness accounted for the largest number, five were accidents, and another five were suicides.
-One of those cases was a murder-suicide committed by Frantz Bordes, a man who drowned his girlfriend's children, and then went down to the Church Avenue station and jumped in front of a Q train.
-He left seven different suicide notes, claiming that people were out to get him and that his girlfriend's family had been using voodoo on him.
+“Natural causes” or illness accounted for the largest number, five were accidents, and another five were suicides.
+One of those cases was a murder-suicide committed by Frantz Bordes, a man who drowned his girlfriend’s children, and then went down to the Church Avenue station and jumped in front of a Q train.
+He left seven different suicide notes, claiming that people were out to get him and that his girlfriend’s family had been using voodoo on him.

 A handful of the deaths uncovered by amNewYork’s research were technically due to unknown causes, because the police were unable to determine whether they were accident or suicide.
 Oftentimes when someone is killed by a train, it’s hard to be sure whether they slipped and fell on the tracks or if they did it on purpose, unless there is an eyewitness or a suicide note.
 Even in cases where the person deliberately leapt onto the tracks, it may be ruled an accident if it appears that he was just (stupidly) goofing around or trying to retrieve a dropped item.
 Although jumping in front of a train is often thought to be a popular method of committing suicide, a New York City Department of Health report determined that, in 1998, less than four percent of NYC suicides involved jumping in front of a moving object.